oracle-quickstart/oci-hpc/README.md

   * Add/remove the node to prometheus.yml
   * Add/remove the node in slurm configuration i.e. topology.conf and gres.conf

-## Notes on Nvidia GB200 Deployments
+## Notes on Deployments for Memory Fabric Based Shapes, such as Nvidia GB200 / GB300
-Currently the TerraForm connector is not working with GB200 shapes due to requirements around GPU memory cluster constructs.
-When deploying this shape you should configure and deploy the stack as usual EXCEPT that the initial size of the cluster needs to be set to 0, but otherwise fully define the instance configuration for the compute hosts in the stack deployment.
-Once you log into the cluster controller you can create the initial gpumemorycluster like this.
+When deploying this shape you should configure and deploy the stack as usual EXCEPT that the initial size of the cluster should to be set to 0, but otherwise fully define the instance configuration for the compute hosts in the stack deployment.
+Once you log into the cluster controller you can create the initial GPU Memory Cluster like this.

 First check that the lifecycle_state is AVAILABLE, the fabric_health needs to be HEALTHY, and check AVAILABLE nodes:
 ```